R-I-S-H-A-B-H-S-I-N-G-H/SpringBootAssignment/README.md

 # SpringBootAssignment
 # Prerequisite
-- First create a sql database of name assignment assignment and setup sql username and password in application.yml file
+- First create a sql database of name "assignment" and setup sql username and password in application.yml file
 - Then download all the dependencies
 - To start the application locate to the project folder and run the command "./gradlew bR" or "./gradlew bootRun"
 - The application will start at localhost:8080